monomere/pshine/README.md

 wget -P pshine/include/vendor https://raw.githubusercontent.com/nothings/stb/refs/heads/master/stb_image.h
 ```

-### Patching owl

-TBD.
-The shader language compiler (giraffe) uses [owl](https://github.com/ianh/owl), but it doesn't have a gitignore and
-doesn't prefix some of the symbols in the generated header.
-Giraffe is currently in development so this doesn't matter.

 ### Generating the ImGui bindings

 The project uses [dear_bindings](https://github.com/dearimgui/dear_bindings) to generate c version of the c++ imgui headers.